Skip to main content

 Also for: Windows, Xbox One

-Maybe this game isn't substantial enough to really warrant a review of its own, but who the heck cares.
-Originally meant to be a prologue integrated into the upcoming Kingdom Hearts III, this game would instead end up a six-hour, standalone part of the Kingdom Hearts 2.8-prologue bundle.
-This package - which also includes Kingdom Hearts: Dream Drop Distance HD and an animated movie - chronicles all you need to know of the story leading up to Kingdom Hearts III.
+Maybe this game isn’t substantial enough to really warrant a review of its own — but who the heck cares.
+Originally meant to be a prologue integrated into Kingdom Hearts III, this game instead ended up as a six-hour standalone entry in the Kingdom Hearts 2.8 prologue bundle.
+This package — which also includes Kingdom Hearts: Dream Drop Distance HD and an animated film — chronicles everything you need to know about the story leading up to Kingdom Hearts III.

-Cutting it up this way was probably a sound financial strategy from developer Square Enix, although from an artistic standpoint I believe it would have served its purpose better as the opening to Kingdom Hearts III.
+Splitting it up this way was probably a sound financial strategy from Square Enix, although from an artistic standpoint I believe it would have served its purpose better as the opening chapter of Kingdom Hearts III itself.
 Production of the third main entry simply grew too big.
-It was long overdue, and fans were eager to see some results.
+It was long overdue, and fans were eager to see tangible progress.

-Kingdom Hearts 0.2: Birth by Sleep - A fragmentary passage found its place as a tech demo showcasing what to expect from the upcoming action-JRPG.
-Fans got their juices flowing, which can be heard by viewing hyped-up Let's Plays of the time.
-It served the same function as Ground Zeroes did for Metal Gear Solid V: The Phantom Pain.
-Square Enix only released it in a slightly less cynical manner.
+Kingdom Hearts 0.2: Birth by Sleep – A Fragmentary Passage ultimately found its place as a technical showcase — a playable proof of concept hinting at what the upcoming action-JRPG might look and feel like.
+Fans duly got their juices flowing, something that’s easy to verify by revisiting the breathless Let’s Plays from the time.
+It served much the same function as Ground Zeroes did for Metal Gear Solid V: The Phantom Pain, albeit in a slightly less cynical package.

-In this novella of a game you control Aqua, one of the Keyblade Masters from Kingdom Hearts: Birth by Sleep.
-After the events of that game, she wanders aimlessly through the Darkworld, hoping for anyone of her allies to appear and show her the way back into the light.
-Her journey is like a fever dream; weird, unpleasant and seemingly endless.
+In this novella-sized experience, you control Aqua — one of the Keyblade Masters from Kingdom Hearts: Birth by Sleep.
+Following the events of that game, she wanders the Dark World alone, hoping to encounter one of her allies and find a path back into the light.
+Her journey plays out like a fever dream: disorienting, unpleasant, and seemingly endless.

-With the power of the PS4 hardware, it is also intensely beautiful.
-Whereas previous entries had simple world designs, this game has a much more advanced layout.
-You start on a path leading into a city surrounded by a dark void, where time itself has stopped.
-Torn fragments of the streets and buildings are suspended in mid-air.
-You launch upwards and leap from platform to platform, aided by the enhanced controls, and fight some of the classic, villainous Heartless.
-From there on the game only gets weirder.
+Powered by the PS4 hardware, it is also intensely beautiful.
+Where earlier entries relied on relatively simple world layouts, this one embraces a more ambitious sense of space.
+You begin along a broken path leading into a city suspended in a dark void where time itself has frozen.
+Shattered fragments of streets and buildings hang motionless in mid-air.
+You launch upward, leap between platforms using enhanced movement controls, and fight familiar Heartless enemies.
+From there, the game only grows stranger.

-A few visually inspired locations, simple puzzles and unremarkable boss battles stand between you and the endgame.
-Through Aqua's ruminations you get some quick, unintentionally funny lo-res flashbacks of previous events.
-And then the infamous closing cinematic explains why Mickey Mouse appears without a shirt at the end of the first Kingdom Hearts.
-Newcomers won't understand what's happening, but for franchise veterans this game is a good way to refresh their memory.
+A handful of visually inspired locations, simple puzzles, and largely unremarkable boss encounters stand between you and the finale.
+Through Aqua’s internal monologue you’re treated to brief, unintentionally amusing lo-res flashbacks of earlier events.
+And then there’s the infamous closing cinematic, which finally explains why Mickey Mouse appears shirtless at the end of the first Kingdom Hearts.
+Newcomers will be completely lost, but for longtime fans this serves as a concise refresher.

-I might as well come clear and spoil that I've already finished Kingdom Hearts III as I write this review.
-And boy, does this appetizer outshine the main course.
-Devoid of almost all the Disney fluff (only Mickey Mouse and, to a lesser degree, master Yen Sid is present), this game goes straight for the melodramatic encore.
-The cutscenes still intrude upon the gameplay, but at least they don't drag.
-All Kingdom Hearts games would have benefitted from such high pacing.
+I might as well admit that I had already finished Kingdom Hearts III by the time I wrote this review — and, astonishingly, this appetizer outshines the main course.
+Almost entirely stripped of Disney detours (only Mickey Mouse and, to a lesser extent, Master Yen Sid appear), the game goes straight for melodrama.
+The cutscenes still interrupt the gameplay, but at least they don’t overstay their welcome.
+Frankly, the entire series would have benefitted from this kind of brisk pacing.

-On her own, Aqua is technically a formidable fighter, but without allies in the Darkworld she loses the better half of what makes her so strong.
-She starts out at level 50, and her skills are intact.
-This makes the game a quick and painless playthrough.
-Many Flowmotion-moves remain from Dream Drop Distance, making exploration a lot easier.
-You double-jump, bounce off of walls and slide through the air to reach hidden chests.
-And if Square Enix ever decide to steer the franchise into the open world-genre, they've invented a cool way to utilize the blizzard spell for fast traversal.
+On her own, Aqua is a technically formidable fighter, but without allies she loses much of what normally defines her combat style.
+She begins at level 50 with her full kit intact, making this a swift and painless playthrough.
+Many Flowmotion techniques carry over from Dream Drop Distance, greatly improving traversal.
+You double-jump, wall-bounce, and glide through the air to reach hidden chests.
+And if Square Enix ever decides to steer the franchise toward open-world design, they’ve already devised a clever way to use the Blizzard spell for fast movement.

 Comments